James City, NC

 About James City, NC

-James City is a small community in North Carolina with a population of 4,859 residents.
-The median household income is $63,835 per year, which is near the national average.
-The median age in James City is 51.3 years.
+James City is a small town located in North Carolina with a population of 4,859 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,835 per year, which is 15% below the national median of $75,149.
+The median age of 51.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How James City Ranks in North Carolina